-You can’t produce quick concepts if you carefully align every single pixel, make sure that all fonts are the right size across the whole site, all colors are truly consistent.
-You would really need to spend a lot of time to get it from 95% to 100% perfect while most of your clients won’t notice the 5% missing on the initial phase.
+You can’t produce quick design concepts if you carefully align every single pixel, make sure that all fonts are the right size across the whole site, all colors are truly consistent.
+You would really need to spend a lot of time to get it from 95% to 100% perfect, while most of your clients won’t notice the 5% missing on the initial phase.

-Here is an example of a design for an imaginary project with 0 specs, only the goal to make a “learning center” site.
+Here is an example of a design for an imaginary project with 0 specs, the goal is to make a “learning center” site.
 Any page can be represented, any fonts and colors can be used.
 No limitations at all.
 Time to complete: 60 minutes:

-Note – the goal was to work on it for exactly 60 minutes.
+Note that the goal was to work on it for exactly 60 minutes.
 If the page is to be completed, it would take another 30 minutes.
 This is not a realistic project.
 In real life, more requirements must be taken into account.
 It always takes more time than that.